-The participant fee of $3499 covers airfare, group transportation, lodging, and most meals, 6 WSU credit hours (valued at $1593.65), travel snacks, a t-shirt and cultural excursions such as museum visits, visit to Kruger National Park in South Africa, two safari days, tour Johannesburg, the home of Nelson Mandela, the Cradle of Life, etc. Additional personal spending money should be taken for souvenirs; meals on the road in Kruger and Johannesburg; and other optional activities and incidentals.
+The participant fee of $2,850 covers ground transportation, lodging, and most meals (meals en route to and from Uganda will be on your own), 6 WSU credit hours (valued at $1593.65), travel snacks, and cultural excursions such as museum visits, visit to the Nile River, and one safari day.
+Additional personal spending money should be taken for souvenirs and other optional activities and incidentals.

 Please note that it may be possible for you to use financial aid for this trip.
 Additionally, there are global community engaged learning as well as study abroad scholarships available.

-The trip cost ($3499) includes 6 in-country credit hours from WSU.
-The current rate for 6 credit hours is $1593.65.
-We like to think that this means that you pay for your 6 credit hours and get your service trip to Mozambique for $1905.35. :)
+The trip cost includes six in-country credit hours from WSU.
+The current rate for six credit hours is $1593.65.
+We like to think that this means that you pay for your six credit hours and get your service trip to Uganda for $1256.35.

 This cost is based on double-occupancy beds.
 If you are uncomfortable with this, there is an option to pay an additional amount of money for a private bed.
 Your response is requested in a question below.

-We will complete three main projects with our Mozambican partners.
+The 20-year vision of the Lee Family Foundation is to create a model for establishing a self-sustaining village.
+To this effort, we will complete three main projects with our Ugandan partners.
 Our trip goal is to improve the access to education and the economic conditions of the people in rural African areas.
 We will do this through education, construction, and environmental sustainability projects.
-Our projects will directly influence the youth and women served by our partners, No Poor Among Us and the Eduardo Mondlane School in Boane, Mozambique, Africa.
+Our projects will directly influence the youth and community served by our partners, Lee Family Foundation and Hope4Kids International in Nyafumba, Uganda, Africa.

-Our second project will be continuing with education programs in the Women's Training Center built by WSU students in Mozambique in 2014.
+Our second project will be continuing with education programs at the Lee Family Foundation Elementary School.

-Finally, we will be gathering donations and contributing new books and solar systems to be incorporated into the Eduardo Mondlane School classrooms and library.
+Finally, we will be gathering donations and contributing new books and solar systems to be incorporated into the Lee Family Foundation classrooms and library.

-During our stay in South Africa and Mozambique, we will be staying at hotels in close proximity to our projects.
+During our stay in Uganda, we will be staying at hotels in close proximity to our projects.
 The hotels will accommodate us well, safely, and will provide sufficient space for team-building exercises, reflections, planning and other activities.

 Selected trip participants will have some free time.
 We have planned to visit a few local museums and historical sites.
-We will be visiting Kruger National Park for a two-day safari on our way home as well.
+We will be visiting Murchison Falls on safari as well as the Nile River.
 Additionally, there will be time in the evening hours to see the city and for buying souvenirs, etc.

-We will discuss these components in further detail and take any questions as part of the spring semester course.
+We will discuss these components in further detail and take any questions as part of the pre-trip meetings.